raramente/lando-start/README.md

-# Lando Starter Project
+# Lando WordPress Starter Project

 A starter project for Wordpress local development using [Lando](https://lando.dev/).
-It bootstrap [Bedrock](https://roots.io/bedrock/) and [Sage](https://roots.io/sage/) into the project with a few simple commands.
+It bootstraps [Bedrock](https://roots.io/bedrock/) and [Sage](https://roots.io/sage/) into the project with a few simple commands.

-## What does it do?
+## What does it have?

 This project uses Lando in order to set up the local environment on your machine with: